Pterodactyl Ascender: Variants

 The Ascender II+, with its additional structural strength lent itself to the creation of a two-seat trainer version.
 This was designed by adding an off-center "sidecar" frame to hold the second seat and was named the "Ascender II+2".
 There was no dual control installation, as both pilots had access to the single side-stick control.

-The II+2 was first marketed in the middle of 1982 at a price of USD$5560.
+The II+2 was first marketed in the middle of 1982 at a price of USD5560.